score-spec/docs/content/en/docs/reference/score-spec-reference.md

 - `target`: specifies a path and name.
 - `mode`: specifies access mode.
 - `content`: specifies inline content and supports templates.
+- `source`: specifies a path to a file to make available.
+- `noExpand`: If true, placeholder expansion will not occur in the `content`.

 `volumes`: specifies volumes to mount.